blurdylan/CarND-P2-Traffic-Sign-Classifier/writeup.md

 0.0000 Speed limit (80km/h)

 ----------
-For the fourth image, The top five soft max probabilities were:
+For the fourth image, the model is 40.49% sure that this is a keep right sign, The top five soft max probabilities were:

 ----------
 0.4049 No vehicles